Model Predictive Inferential Control of Neural State-Space Models for Autonomous Vehicle Motion Planning

 In this scenario, the EV and OVs are running on a curved, two-lane highway road.
 As shown in Fig.~\ref{fig:OvertakingTraj}, the EV (in red) is initially behind two OVs (in green and blue), moving at slower speeds.
 To overtake the OVs, the EV computes motion plans using the MPIC-X algorithm and then maneuvers.
 Here, the MPIC-X algorithm adopts Net-$2$ for the NSS model and uses $N=10$ particles, with the planning horizon $H =40$.
 Fig.~\ref{fig:OvertakingTraj} shows that the EV successfully overtakes the OVs without collision despite the curvature of the road.
 Fig.~\ref{fig:OvertakingControls} further shows the actuation profiles in acceleration and steering as well as the profiles of the distance between the EV and OVs.
 As is seen, the EV manages to comply with the driving and safety constraints throughout the maneuvering process.
 The results show that the MPIC-X algorithm effectively identifies motion plans to accomplish the overtaking task.

 Next, we compare the MPIC-X algorithm against gradient-based MPC in terms of computation time and planning performance.
-To solve gradient-based MPC, we use two solvers: MATLAB's {\tt fmincon} with the default interior point method, and CasADi~\cite{Andersson:MPC:2018} with interior point optimizer (IPOPT)~\cite{Wchter:MP:2005}.
+To solve gradient-based MPC, we use two solvers: MATLAB's {\tt fmincon} with the default interior point method, and CasADi~\cite{Andersson:MPC:2018} with IPOPT~\cite{Wchter:MP:2005}.

 For a fair comparison, the closed form of each gradient is pre-determined offline and then called during the online optimization process, and the optimization is also warm-started.
 The stopping tolerances for {\tt fmincon} and CasADi-IPOPT are set close to each other to ensure impartiality in performance evaluation.
 To achieve a comprehensive assessment, we perform the simulation for different planning horizons by letting $ H = 10$, $20$, $40$, and $60$, and for the MPIC-X algorithm, we use different particle numbers, $N = 10$, $50$, and $80$.
 Each setting comes with ten simulation runs to find out the average computation time.